klix-app/klix-developer-documentation-website/docs/widget.md

 ## Checkout Widget placement

 Checkout Widget is implemented as embeddable Web Component.
-In order to show that on merchant website Klix JavaScript should be included in the page and custom HTML tag to be placed in the required location.
+In order to show Klix checkout widget on a merchant website widget JavaScript should be included in the page and custom HTML tag to be placed in the required location.
 See the example below for integration code.

+!!!
+Warning "Widget scripts"
+    Please note that Klix Widget JavaScript source should be loaded from different destination in case of production and test environment.
+Production environment Klix Widget JavaScript base path is  `https://klix.blob.core.windows.net/public/widget/build/`.
+Production environment Klix Widget JavaScript base path is `https://klix.blob.core.windows.net/stage/widget/build/`.
 ```html
 <head>
     <script type="module"